-With attending the Brisbane Planner Markets (post on that coming soon!) and launching my How to Make Planner Stickers ecourse I’ve fallen a bit behind in posting for the 52 planner in 52 weeks challenge so let’s change that in this post!
+With attending the Brisbane Planner Markets and launching How to Make Planner Stickers ecourse I’ve fallen a bit behind in posting for the 52 planner in 52 weeks challenge so let’s change that in this post!

 For week 5, I was intending to pre-plan my week by jotting down everything I had to get done and would like to get done during the week.

 I used the anything list (8 sections version) from my shop. these were my 8 categories:

 - Blog posts